measurement-kit/measurement-kit/doc/tutorial/unix.md

 system.
 Then enter into the directory containing the Vagrantfile and run:

 ```
-vagrant up yakkety
+vagrant up artful
 ```

-To spin up an Ubuntu 16.10 machine.
+To spin up an Ubuntu artful machine.
 Then run:

 ```
-vagrant ssh yakkety
+vagrant ssh artful
 ```

 At this point you are inside the Vagrant.